GrytsenkoAndrey/GrytsenkoAndrey/README.md

 <h1 align="center"> Hi there 👋 </h1>

-🔭 I’m currently working as PHP developer but also can help you with frontend
+🔭 I’m a Software Engineer and currently working as PHP developer but also can help you with frontend

 <!--🌱 I’m currently practice Symfony and Vue on my projects-->